lucasnye/team_1_sample/README.md

 python buyer.py

-Input a startup proposal summary.
+Input a startup proposal summary in the service_requirements object of buyer.py:

 Receive a PDF report with insights, benchmarks, and recommendations.